is an easy to make vegetarian meal you can make anytime oven baked or in the Air Fryer.

 Quinoa Stuffed Zucchini #Meatless Monday

 It’s no secret quinoa is one of my favorite ingredients.
 These days you can find fresh zucchini in most of our produce markets all year.
 Making quinoa stuffed zucchini for any weeknight meal is easy.

 Using quinoa to replace the rice and meat adds the nutrition and protein you need.
 You will have enough quinoa leftover to make a Quinoa Salad Lettuce Cups for an easy lunch.

 This recipe is adapted from the many stuffed pepper recipes my mother-in-law used to make.
 I substituted quinoa for the rice, and zucchini for the peppers.
-Then I added whatever vegetables I had in the fridge.
+Then I added whatever vegetables I had in the fridge to make the stuffing.